patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Update the host application to include the newly created `CustomLogger` in the runtime.
+👉 Update the host application to add the newly created `CustomLogger`.

 ```tsx
 // host - bootstrap.tsx